 But, hey, is there ever a wrong time for soothing, nourishing, wonderfully relaxing bath bombs?
 Not in my books 🙂

-How to Make Oatmeal Bath Bombs with Shea Butter
+How to Make Oatmeal Bath Bombs

-Baking Soda and Citric Acid
+Baking Soda (Sodium Bicarbonate) and Citric Acid

 These two ingredients make up the bulk of the bath bomb mixture.
-When mixed together baking soda and citric acid will set off a fizzing reaction when immersed in water.
+When mixed together, baking soda and citric acid will set off a fizzing reaction when immersed in water.

 Ground Oats